sylveon/discord-ban-appeals/README.md

 2. Under **Environment variables**, click **Edit variables**.

-3. Right click on any mention of the user you want to block, and click **Copy ID**.
+3. Right-click on any mention of the user you want to block, and click **Copy ID**.
 You need developer mode enabled for this option to show up, see instructions above.

 4. Click **New variable**, and create an environment variable with `BLOCKED_USERS` as its key.
-For the value, paste in the user ID you copied in the previous step.
+For the value, paste the user ID you copied in the previous step.
    ![](https://i.imgur.com/5hGRufC.png)

 5. To add more IDs, add a comma after the first quoted ID, and then repeat these steps starting from step 3.